akhilpandey95/Js-Playground/README.md

 explanatory script named [LearnJS.js](https://github.com/AkhilHector/Js-Playground/blob/master/misc/LearnJS.js) do give it a read if interested.
 - `problems/` is just me trying to solve different interesting problems listed on  various online websites.
 - `es6` is just me trying to write ES6 [Javascript]
+- `tweaks` are just a collection of cool javascript hacks

 #### Akhil Pandey